omahs/imx-docs/docs/sdk-docs/core-sdk-kotlin/quickstart.md

 ## Standard API Requests

-The Core SDK includes classes that interact with the Immutable X APIs.
+The Core SDK includes classes that interact with the ImmutableX APIs.

 e.g. Get a list of collections ordered by name in ascending order